schuhva/Music-Generation/doc/releases/3.05/Base_01.rst

 tune 305\_A
 -----------

--  period from 11.8 to 15.8.2019
+-  Period from the 11.8 to 15.8.2019.
--  Temperature and pressure played by Pianos
+-  Temperature and pressure played by pianos.
--  timpani regulated by the Rain
+-  Timpani regulated by the rain.
--  A Music box playes the melody of the global radiation during.
-During night the melody is paused
+-  A Music box plays the melody of the global radiation.
+During night the melody is paused.

 .. code:: python3